Skip to main content

 Scotland

-NHS treatment is not classed as a public fund for immigration purposes and can be accessed by person who has the ‘no recourse to public funds’ (NRPF) condition.
-However, a person’s immigration status will affect whether they are required to pay for some types of treatment.
-If a person has paid the Immigration Health Surcharge, they will be able to access most healthcare services, including secondary healthcare, without further charges.
+However, a person’s immigration status may affect whether they have to pay for some types of treatment.
+If a person has paid the Immigration Health Surcharge, they can usually access most healthcare services, including secondary healthcare, without further charges.

 • GP services

-• Prescriptions
+• prescriptions

-• Accident and emergency services
+• accident and emergency services

-• Treatment for infectious diseases
+• treatment for infectious diseases

-• Treatment for sexually transmitted infections
+• treatment for sexually transmitted infections

-• Family planning
+• family planning

-• Treatment for a person detained or admitted to hospital under the Mental Health (Care and Treatment) (Scotland) Act 2003.
+• treatment for a person detained or admitted to hospital under the Mental Health (Care and Treatment) (Scotland) Act 2003

 Hospital treatment and other chargeable services